Cheap Permutation Testing: Power of cheap testing

+The separation threshold $\gamma_{n}$ is a quantitative analogue of the threshold derived in \citep[Thm.~5.1]{kim2022minimax}.
+The main structural difference is that \cref{thm: Full Independence Tests} analyzes the wild-bootstrapped V-statistic $V_n$ while Thm.~5.1 of \citep{kim2022minimax} analyzes a permutation test built on the corresponding independence U-statistic; this accounts for the two quantities in $\gamma_n$ that have no counterpart in \citep[Thm.~5.1]{kim2022minimax}.
+The term $\tilde{\xi}$ \cref{Eq: mean component} collects the diagonal contributions retained by the V-statistic but discarded by the U-statistic and enters only at the lower order $O(1/n)$.
+The term $\tilde{\psi}_1'$ \cref{Eq: definition of psi prime functions} is the first-order variance component measured under the wild-bootstrap resampling distribution rather than under $\pjnt$, entering at the same leading order $O(1/\sqrt{n})$ as $\psi_1'$.
+We will see in \cref{lem:tilde_psi_1_prime_bound} that $\tilde{\psi}_1'$ is bounded by a constant multiple of $\psi_1'$ for positive-definite kernels so that $\gamma_n$ matches the separation rate of \citep[Thm.~5.1]{kim2022minimax} up to constant factors for such kernels. \cref{thm: Full Independence Tests} additionally keeps track of all numerical constants and, thanks to the quantile comparison method of \cref{sec:quantile_comparison}, yields a tighter dependency on the number of permutations $\numperm$.

-The separation threshold $\gamma_{n}$ can be viewed as a refined, quantitative analogue of the threshold derived in \citep[Thm.~5.1]{kim2022minimax} for standard permutation testing with an independence U-statistic.
-Here, we additionally keep track of all numerical factors and, thanks to the quantile comparison method introduced in \cref{sec:quantile_comparison}, establish a tighter dependency on the number of permutations $\numperm$.
-The separation threshold $\gamma_{n,s}$ for cheap permutation testing is entirely new and implies two remarkable properties summarized in \cref{rem:sep_rates_independence}.
-First, the cheap and standard thresholds are again {asymptotically equivalent} whenever $s=\omega(1)$.
-Second, the cheap and standard {separation rates} are identical whatever the choice of $s$, even if $s=2$.
+The separation threshold $\gamma_{n,s}$ for cheap permutation testing is entirely new and satisfies two remarkable properties (\cref{rem:sep_rates_independence}).
+First, the cheap and standard thresholds are again asymptotically equivalent whenever $s=\omega(1)$.
+Second, the cheap and standard separation \emph{rates} are identical (i.e., $\gamma_{n,s} = \Theta(\gamma_{n})$) for any choice of $s$, even $s=2$.
 Hence, cheap independence testing can match the separation rate of standard testing using a \emph{constant} number of bins independent of the sample size $n$.